stegmaja/TSE/README.md

 ### Running

-To run a system activate the environment (see above) and go to the `src` directory.
+To run a system activate the environment (see above) and go to the `bin` directory.
 Then execute

-`python main.py`.
+`python tse.py`.

 You may want to check out the number of optional arguments that are available by running

-`python main.py -h`.
+`python tse.py -h`.

 E.g., do

-`python main.py --random TRUE --seed 1 --Z 0.02`
+`python tse.py --random TRUE --seed 1 --Z 0.02`

 to evolve a triple from a random distribution at solar metallicity.